Homemade Spaghetti Sauce

 Share

 Our family loves this sauce, you will never buy another.
-The recipe serves about 10 people, so I make a full batch, and divide up the sauce into two portions.
+The recipe serves about 10 people, so I make a full batch and divide the sauce into two portions.
 I freeze one, then I add ground beef to the other portion I am going to serve.
-Pull the sauce out of the freezer after a ball game, add a pound of browned Diamond R Cattle ground beef and you are ready for supper in less than 30 minutes.
+Pull the sauce out of the freezer after a ball game, add a pound of browned Diamond R Cattle ground beef, and you are ready for supper in less than 30 minutes.
 Want to add a twist?
-Use home grown tomatoes in the summer time and freeze the sauce for a cold winter's supper...excellent fresh taste all winter long!
+Use home grown tomatoes in the summer and freeze the sauce for a cold winter's supper.
+Excellent fresh taste all winter long.

 - 2 yellow or red onions, chopped